iartem/blockchain-integration/Readme.md

 ```

 `paymentId` is a unique string which identifies account transactions within one wallet.
 Monero uses 8-byte random, Stellar uses 14-byte random, Ripple uses 32-bit Integer random.
-`paymentId` is included into `_id`, either implicitly (Monero, no special formatting required) or explicitly (by using simple format: "WALLETADDRESS
-|paymentId", where "|" is a separator which could be used in UI).
+`paymentId` is included into `_id`, either implicitly (Monero, no special formatting required) or explicitly (by using simple format: "WALLETADDRESS+paymentId", where "+" is a separator which could be used in UI).
 Uniqueness of `paymentId` must be enforced externally through enforcing uniqueness of wallet address, that is `_id`.
 All cash-ins must be marked with corresponding `paymentId`:
-* For Monero it's enough to send a payment to address from `_id`, thus it doesn't contain any separators.
+* For Monero it's enough to send a payment to address equal to `_id`, thus it doesn't contain any separators.
-* For Stellar & Ripple it's required to manually add a "memo" to transaction in user's wallet application.
-This memo must equal to a string following `|` in address' `_id`.
+* For Stellar & Ripple it's required to manually add a "memo" (Stellar) or "tag" (Ripple) to transaction in user's wallet application.
+This memo/tag must equal to a string following `+` in address' `_id`.

 Following indexes are enforced:
-	* `hash` unique & sparse index is enforced on `transactions` collection to ensure one tx per hash being recorded.
+	* `hash` unique & sparse index is enforced on `transactions` collection to ensure one tx per hash is recorded.
-	* `operationId` unique & sparse index is enforced on `transactions` collection, for performance reasons.
+	* `opid` unique & sparse index is enforced on `transactions` collection, for performance reasons.
 	* `paymentId` unique index is enforced on `accounts` collection, for performance reasons.

 ### HTTP Server